jdelkins/vim-perlbrws/README.markdown

 After installation, use `:Perlbrws` to start the browser in the directory of the file in the current buffer.
 You can also use `:Perlbrws /foo/bar` to start browsing in an arbitrary directory.
-This will open a new window with a directory listing similar to `ls -l`:
+This will open a new window with a directory listing similar to `ls -lF`:

-	drwxr-xr-x   6 joel     Domain U     4096 Dec  2 22:59 ./
-	drwxr-xr-x   9 joel     JDE Priv     4096 Dec  2 22:35 ../
-	drwxr-xr-x   2 joel     Domain U     4096 Dec  2 22:39 ftplugin/
-	drwxr-xr-x   2 joel     Domain U     4096 Dec  2 22:52 plugin/
-	drwxr-xr-x   2 joel     Domain U     4096 Dec  2 22:39 syntax/
+	PATH: C:/Users/jde.ELKINS/vimfiles/bundle/perlbrws
+	drwxrwxrwx   1 nobody   nobody          0 Dec 02 23:56 ./
+	drwxrwxrwx   1 nobody   nobody          0 Dec 02 23:54 ../
+	drwxrwxrwx   1 nobody   nobody          0 Dec 02 23:54 ftplugin/
+	drwxrwxrwx   1 nobody   nobody          0 Dec 02 23:56 plugin/
+	drwxrwxrwx   1 nobody   nobody          0 Dec 02 23:54 syntax/
+	-rw-rw-rw-   1 nobody   nobody       3507 Dec 02 23:54 README.markdown

 From there, use `j` and `k` (and other normal navigation maps) to move around.
-Pressing `<CR>` on a line does something depending on what line you are on when you press it.
+Pressing `<CR>` on a line does something depending on what line you the cursor is on when you press it.

-* If it is a directory, navigate to that directory, replacing the contents of the buffer with the contents of the new directory.
+* If the cursor is a directory, navigate to that directory, replacing the contents of the buffer with the contents of the new directory.
-* If it is a file, then open the file for editing, replacing the window that the browser resides in.
+* If the cursor is a file, then open the file for editing, replacing the window that the browser resides in.
+* If the cursor is on the very top line (which shows the current directory, it will invoke a prompt on the Vim command line to change to a different, arbitrary directory.

 There is some logic applied as to how to display the explorer buffer.
 If you have unsaved changes in the current buffer, it will split a new window for the